learn-academy-2023-hotel/week-5-assessment/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Model validations:
+1. PostgreSQL:

-2. Params:
+2. Ruby on Rails:

-3. API:
+3. Active Record: